United States involvement in regime change: 1949–1953: Albania

 Albania was in chaos after World War II and the country was not as focused on peacetime conferences in comparison to other European nations, while having suffered high casualties.
 It was threatened by its larger neighbors with annexation.
 After Yugoslavia dropped out of the Eastern Bloc, the small country of Albania was geographically isolated from the rest of the Eastern Bloc.
 The United States and United Kingdom took advantage of the situation and recruited anti-communist Albanians who had fled after the USSR invaded.
 The US and UK formed the Free Albania National Committee, made up of many of the emigres.
-Albanians, recruited, were trained by the U.S. and UK., infiltrated the country, multiple times.
+Recruited Albanians were trained by the U.S. and U.K. and infiltrated the country multiple times.
 Eventually, the operation was found out and many of the agents fled, were executed, or were tried.
 The operation would become a failure.
 The operation was declassified in 2006, due to the Nazi War Crimes Disclosure Act and is now available in the National Archives.

 1949: Syria

 The government of Shukri al-Quwatli, reelected in 1948, was overthrown by a junta led by the Syrian Army chief of staff at the time, Husni al-Za'im, who became President of Syria on April 11, 1949.
-Za'im had extensive connections to CIA operatives, although the exact nature of U.S. involvement in the coup remains highly controversial.
-The construction of the Trans-Arabian Pipeline, which had been held up in the Syrian parliament, was approved by Za'im, the new president, just over a month after the coup.
+Za'im had extensive connections to CIA operatives, and promptly approved the construction of America's TAPLINE oil pipeline in Syria, considered an important Cold War project and blocked by Quwatly's pre-coup government.
+The exact nature of U.S. involvement in the coup remains controversial.